The History of Pageants: 1980s

-A media frenzy ensues after reporters reveal that Vanessa Williams posed for sexually explicit pictures before her victory.
-When Penthouse publishes the photos, officials request that Vanessa step down.
+A media frenzy ensues after reporters reveal that Vanessa Williams posed for pictures before her victory.
+When a magazine publishes the photos, officials request that Vanessa step down.
 She resigns during a nationally televised press conference.
 William’s first runner-up, Suzette Charles, becomes the second African-American woman to hold the title.

 The Miss Teen of America Pageant is founded.
 Debbie Brooks of Modesto, California wins the first title.